angelum/RepData_PeerAssessment1/PA1_template.md

 vint <- as.numeric((dimnames(vint)[[1]]))
 ```

-* Time series plot of the 5-minute interval (x-axis) and
-the average number of steps taken, averaged across all days (y-axis)
+* Time series plot of the average number of steps taken by 5-minute intervals across all days.

 ```r